e-tweedy/BikeSafePA/README.md

 * A male cyclist's gender pushes it up
 * The following factors push it up strongly:
     * The collision being speeding-related, alcohol-related, or drug-related, or on a hill
-    * The presence of a drinking driver, a heavy truck, or a commercial vehicle
+    * The presence of a heavy truck or a commercial vehicle
 * The following factors push it up moderately:
     * The collision involving a small truck, SUV, or van
-    * The collision involving a driver running a red light or meeting the NHTSA aggressive driving standard
+    * The collision involving a drinking driver
     * The collision being on a curved road, in a rural setting, in dark unlit conditions, or at midblock
-    * The collision being head on, or the cyclist being both striking and struck in the collision, or the cyclist having impact side rear right or front left
+    * The collision being head on, or the cyclist being both striking and struck in the collision, or the cyclist having impact side front left
 * The following factors push it up a little:
     * The cyclist having impact side right or left, or the collision being rear end
-    * The collision being in an urbanized setting
 * The following factors push it down:
     * The collision is a sideswipe, either same or opposite direction - by far seem to be the least dangerous collision types for cyclists
-    * The cyclist having impact side front right or front
+    * The cyclist having impact side front, rear, or front right
-    * The collision involves an aggressive driving behavior, especially a driver proceeding without clearance from a stop - not that several aforementioned aggressive driving behaviors push it up
+    * The collision involves an aggressive driving behavior, especially a driver proceeding without clearance from a stop
     * The cyclist is not wearing a helmet; this effect is possibly driven somewhat by their increased likelihood to be younger and riding in lower speed zones

 ### Policy recommendations based on BikeSaferPA results